How to write an Interview Experience?

-This is a sample interview experience to show the format of writing the interview experience.
-It would take just about an hour to write your interview experience and its quite easy.
+This is a sample interview experience to show the format of writing an interview experience.
+It would take just about an hour to write your interview experience, and it’s quite easy.

 Below is a sample interview experience and get an insight on how to write your Interview experience.